 Many sibling groups are available through foster care adoption and international adoptions.
 Strong efforts are made to place siblings together for adoption because mental health professionals now recognize the importance of keeping siblings together in adoption in most cases.

-Sometimes adoptive parents are also interested in adopting two unrelated children at the same time.
-This happens more often in international adoption; some countries allow it and some do not.
-Our Adoption Comparison Charts state which countries allow this practice.
-In rare cases, it does occur with domestic infant adoption and foster care adoption
+Sometimes, adoptive parents are also interested in adopting two unrelated children at the same time.
+This happens more often in international adoption; some countries allow it, and some do not.
+You can refer to our Adoption Comparison Charts to learn which countries may allow this practice.
+In rare cases, adopting more than one child at a time may occur in domestic infant adoption and foster care adoption.

 Adopting siblings or more than one child at the same time requires special preparation for the adoptive parents and children.
 Creating a Family has resources on adopting siblings or multiple children at once.
 A few we think you will find particularly helpful are:

-Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on adopting two children and artificial twins can be found at the icons below.
+Many more Creating a Family interviews with experts, articles, and fact sheets on adopting more than one child and artificial/virtual twins can be found at the icons below.